Company Seven.

 B) the Mount: includes either a Tripod or Pier, and a Head.
 These are the components which will determine how one can employ that telescope OTA, how complicated or simple the system will be to operate, the degree of convenience or ability to share the telescope with others, and how bulky or heavy and quick to set up the overall system will be.

 A poor mount supporting a superb OTA produces a poor telescope.
 One good test of a telescope mount is to tap on the telescope optical tube lightly then observe if the telescope jitters for more than a brief moment.
-This is not to say that astronomers strike the telescope while observing, but imagine how a slight breeze or the touch of a hand reaching to focus that telescope will cause the image in the eyepiece to blurr at 100X or more when even a slight tap causes the telescope to vibrate for several seconds!
+This is not to say that astronomers strike the telescope while observing, but imagine how a slight breeze or the touch of a hand reaching to focus that telescope will cause the image in the eyepiece to blur at 100X or more when even a slight tap causes the telescope to vibrate for several seconds!

-Common photographic camera heads and tripods are inadequate for holding astronomical telescopes since tracking smoothly while maintaining proper balance become problematic.
-Most of these tripods will "shake, rattle and roll" with even the slightest touch of a guiding hand, or the pressure from a stiff breeze.
-If you adjust the head lock so that the motions are smooth and easy, then as the telescope is pointed higher and higher into the sky the center of gravity shifts to the observer's side of the mount head and the weight of that telescope will cause it to slip and gradually slide.
-If you tighten the head lock to support the telescope then there is enough drag so that one can not move the telescopes smoothly - a move to just slightly center a planet in the field of view is likely to produce a "jerk" that shifts the object right out of the field of view.
-Even Fluid Heads which move more smoothly rarely can reach zenith (overhead), and they tend to sag when set onto a target - this is not a problem at low magnifications with camera lenses, but is pronounced at higher magnifications.
+Secondly, photo heads are not engineered to be guided smoothly as the balance of the payload changes.
+If you adjust the head clutch so that the motions up and down in particular are smooth and easy, then as the attached telescope is pointed higher and higher to the sky the center of gravity shifts back toward the observer's side of the mount head.
+The weight and leverage of the telescope will cause the heat platform to slip, gradually sliding back.
+If you tighten the head clutch lock to support the telescope more stiffly then there is enough drag so that one can not move the telescopes smoothly however, any move to just slightly center a planet in the field of view is likely to result in a jerk that shifts the object right out of the field of view.

-5. Earth's Motion and the Equatorial Mount Stop the World, I Want To Observe!
-The relatively simple Mount Head that permits you to move the telescope smoothly left to right or up and down (Alt-Azimuth Mount - as shown above to the right) may be quite suitable for some casual astronomy, and terrestrial uses.
+Stop the World, I Want To Observe!
+The relatively simple Mount Head that permits you to move the telescope smoothly left to right or up and down (Alt–Azimuth Mount, as shown above to the right) may be quite suitable for some casual astronomy, and terrestrial uses.
 This mount may also be suitable for a short exposure film or video photography of the Moon, or with a safe solar filter the Sun, or terrestrial objects and wildlife.
 But keep in mind the Earth rotates at a rate of about one revolution every 24 hours or so, and celestial objects seem to move across the sky in arcs as the Earth turns.
 On a clear night one can observe the Moon rising through the trees at only a magnification of 1X (naked eye).
-A view of the full Moon will require a telescope operating at a magnification of about 80X or more.
-One has to move a manual Alt-Az mount very carefully up and to the right as the Moon rises from the East peaking in the Southern sky, and then continue moving the telescope down and right as the Moon sets in the West.
-So now speed up that motion of "up, right, etc." with the Moon moving across the field of view of an eyepiece at a rate about 80 times faster than when you observed it with the naked eye...get the picture?
-Now try following a Planet at 200X or more!
+A view of the full Moon will require a telescope operate at a magnification of about 80X or possibly more depending on the eyepiece design.
+One has to move a manual Alt–Az mount very carefully up and to the right as the Moon rises from the East peaking in the Southern sky, and then continue moving the telescope down and right as the Moon sets in the West.
+So now speed up that motion of up and right with the Moon moving across the field of view of an eyepiece at a rate about 80 times faster than when you observed it with the naked eye...get the picture?
+Now try to follow a planet while observing at 200X or more!

-Earth by NASA (22,634 Bytes) The Earth rotates about its axis once full turn over a period of just under a day.
+The Earth rotates about its axis once full turn over a period of just under a day.
 This period of 23 hours 56 minutes 04.09053 seconds is called the sidereal period, or the period relative to position of the stars overhead.
 The sidereal period is not exactly equal to one 24 hour day because by the time the Earth has rotated once on its axis, it has also moved along the path of its orbit around the Sun, because of this the Earth has to keep rotating for about another 4 minutes before the Sun seems to be back in the same place in the sky that it was in exactly a day before.
 As the Earth rotates in space the celestial objects overhead appear to move in an arc across the sky.

 Right: Click image if you wish to see an animated movie of the Earth Rotating.